 3. DISCLOSURE OF YOUR INFORMATION.

 3.2 Services Providers.
 We may share your information with agents to the extent necessary for them to provide their products and services to us, or to provide you with the products and services that you have requested.
 For example, if you engage us for testing services through a local laboratory, the laboratory is acting as our agent.
 Other examples include, database storage, file storage and file destruction, hosting services, marketing assistance, analyzing user data, processing payment card information, and for other legitimate purposes permitted by applicable law.

 3.3 Business Partners.
 We may partner with other companies and individuals with respect to particular products or services.
-These third parties may be provided access to your information needed to perform their function.
+These third parties may be provided access to your information, and/or may hold your information, based on the need to perform their function.
 To restrict sharing of information with these third parties for their marketing purposes, please see the section below titles “Your Choices and Rights Regarding Your Information.”

 3.4 Other Disclosures.
 Regardless of any choices you make regarding your information (as described below), DDC, may disclose information if it believes in good faith that such disclosure is necessary to (a) comply with relevant laws or to respond to subpoenas or warrants served on DDC; (b) protect or defend the rights or property of DDC, or users of our services; (c) to protect against fraud or for risk management purposes; or (d) or to honor a request that you have made to DDC.

 5.2 Withdrawal of Consent You have the right to withdraw your consent to processing that is currently underway with your consent.
 Consent can be withdrawn by sending an email.
 Without your consent, DDC will use information, only insofar as such processing is permitted by applicable law (e.g., for the performance of an Agreement between DDC and you) or where such processing is necessary for compliance with a legal obligation to which DDC is subject.